 Do you feel a jolt of anxiety every time you drive through an intersection?
 It’s a reasonable reaction if you’ve ever been t-boned by a bad driver.

-As personal injury lawyers, we see these accidents all too often.
+As car accident lawyers, we see these accidents all too often.
 Below, we discuss the contributing factors of broadside collisions, the injuries they may cause, and how you can get help.

 Intersections: Planned Points of Conflict